Kant Groundwork Of The Metaphysics Of Morals: Complete Guide

 “Kant is cold and unemotional.”

 sympathy for someone and still act from duty.
 Kant would say the moral act comes from the principle behind it, not the feeling accompanying it.
-Now, emotions can guide us, but they can also mislead us.
+Which means emotions can guide us, but they can also mislead us.
 A person who donates to charity because it makes them feel generous is not doing something wrong—but they are not doing something morally remarkable either.
 The person who donates knowing it will cost them dearly and does it anyway, out of duty, is the one Kant holds up as a moral exemplar.

 "Kant’s ethics are too rigid."

 That does not mean Kant was blind to real-world messiness.
+His later work, particularly the Metaphysics of Morals, attempts to apply his framework to concrete legal and political questions.
 He was deeply invested in ideas of freedom, republicanism, and international peace.
-His later work, particularly the Metaphysics of Morals, attempts to apply his framework to concrete legal and political questions.
 The man who wrote "the world will not perish by the lack of deeds of love, but by the lack of deeds of thought" was anything but cold.

 "Kant is just impractical."